 This, on the other hand, is the characterization of the org offered by Kathleen Gilbert, writing over at the conservative LifeSiteNews today:

 "The people at Family Research Council hate no one, and are the kindest people you will ever meet."

-Her article is, I suspect, going to be typical of the conservative response to today's shooting.
+Her article is, I suspect, going to be typical of the right-wing response to today's shooting.
 A narrative will emerge that those at FRC don't hate anyone.
-They're just all about good, wholesome Christian values, and their problem is that they've been victimized by those mean ol' queers and those mean ol' liberals who hate on them so much for no good reason, and whose hatred finally drove one of their own to want to shoot up the good, inoffensive people of the FRC.
+They're just all about good, wholesome Christian values and their problem is that they've been victimized by those mean ol' queers and those mean ol' liberals who hate on them so much for no good reason and whose hatred finally drove one of their own to want to shoot up the good, inoffensive people of the FRC.
 The far right will try to use this narrative against the FRC's critics, as, indeed, that's the only reason it's being crafted in the first place.
-The worst of them will barely be able to contain their glee at this rarest of birds, a left-wing terrorist incident inside the U.S. There will be no self-evaluation, no suggestion that the FRC's own activities may have provoked the incident, and there will be no pause--those activities will continue unabated.
+The worst of them will barely be able to contain their glee at this rarest of birds, a left-wing terrorist incident inside the U.S. There will be no self-evaluation, no suggestion that the FRC's own activities may have provoked the incident and there will be no pause--those activities will continue unabated.

 As I write these words, it's already going on.
 While 27 LGBT orgs immediately condemned today's violence, the far right has rushed to play the victim, craft their narrative of persecution, and wallow in it, while demanding the FRC's critics shut up and go away.

 I have a better idea.
 And you've just read it.